10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 Mont Sutton

-Round Top and Spruce Lake Trail (Mont Sutton)
+6. Round Top Trail (Mont Sutton)

 Round Top is the trail that most people want to do when they come to Sutton, but in reality, most combine it with the Lac Spruce trail since adding the Lake detour doesn’t add too much time to the trail itinerary.
 Both the Round Top and combined trail lead to the highest peak of the massif, the Round Top, which culminates at 968 meters, where it offers panoramic views of the St. Lawrence plain, the Monteregiennes and Lake Champlain.
+It’s a hike that we particularly enjoy doing in winter.

 Distance: 6.0 km